spryker/spryker-docs/docs/scos/user/features/202108.0/order-management-feature-overview/splittable-order-items-overview.md

 `console data:import product-concrete`

 For non-splittable order items, a Back Office user sees just one product per non-splittable item in the Back Office.
 For example, if a customer makes an order containing a non-splittable product in the quantity of 2, just 1 sales item with quantity = 2 (1 line) is created in the database.
-A Back Office user aslo sees just one sales order item (1 line) in _Number of Items_ column of the *Order Overview* page, and actual quantity of items in the order is shown in the _Quantity_ field of the Order details page.
+A Back Office user aslo sees just one sales order item (1 line) in **Number of Items** column of the **Order Overview** page, and actual quantity of items in the order is shown in the **Quantity** field of the **Order Details** page.

 Both non-splittable and splittable order items can be refunded in the Back Office.
 However, unlike splittalbe orders, it is impossible to refund orders with unsplittable items partially - only the whole order can be refunded, irrespective of its quantity.
-Currently, there are 2 prices in the `ItemTransfer` which are in balance: _RefundableAmount_ and _CanceledAmount_.
+Currently, there are 2 prices in the `ItemTransfer` which are in balance: `RefundableAmount` and `CanceledAmount`.
 The refundable amount is calculated by the formula:

 `refundable amount: sumPriceToPayAggregation - canceledAmount`